Solomon Denenberg's Bar Mitzvah

 The Torah

 The center of the service is where we take out and read the Torah.
 The Torah is a Hebrew hand-written scroll that contains the five Old Testament books Genesis through Deuteronomy.
-Several Torah scrolls are in the "ark" in the middle of the pulpit area.
-The Torah will be taken out of the ark, put on the central lectern, and then people read from the Torah.
+Torah scrolls are kept in the "ark" in the middle of the pulpit area.
+The Torah will be taken out of the ark, put on the central lectern, and then people "read" from the Torah (We say "read" but we mean "sing").
 When the Torah is lifted off of the lectern, it's turned around so you can see the writing from where you sit.
-At Sima's Bat Mitzvah, there will be more than one Torah used, because the readings are in different locations in the scroll.

-The person reading from the Torah uses a little pointer that looks like a hand, so she doesn't touch the Torah and get it dirty:
+The person reading from the Torah uses a little pointer that looks like a hand, so he doesn't touch the Torah and get it dirty:

 Yup.
 That's just what it looks like.
 Not a translation, just the original, original five books of Moses.
-That's what Sima will be reading.
+That's what Sol will be reading.

 What is being read from the Torah?
 It takes a year to read through the entire Torah, and then we start all over again.
 So each week, we read about one-fiftieth of the Torah.
-The week of Sima's Bat Mitzvah, we are reading Leviticus, Chapters 12 and 13, where the Bible discusses "ritual purity."
+The week of Sol's Bar Mitzvah, we are reading Leviticus, Chapters 9 through 11, most of which is where the Bible discusses what is permitted and fobidden to be eaten.

 Two main books

 The prayer book.
-You will be given two books for the service when you arrive.
+You will see two books in front of your seat on your pew.
 One is the book that contains the prayers.
 The rabbi will let you know what page we're on throughout the service.
 The prayer book is Hebrew on one side and English on the other, so you can easily see what a prayer means if it's conducted in Hebrew, as most prayers will be.

-Your copy of the Bible: You'll also have a big red Bible that contains the readings from the Torah for the day.
+A copy of the Bible: There will also be an English and Hebrew Bible that contains the readings from the Torah for the day.
 The rabbi will let you know what pages the readings will are on, so you can follow along as people are reading from the Torah scroll itself.

 Other details